HistoriaOffical/docs/governance/basex.rst

 .. meta::
-   :description: This guide describes how to set your voting keys on the Web App
+   :description: This guide describes how to set your voting keys on the Web App or Local Web App
-   :keywords: historia, guide, voting keys, setup, Web App
+   :keywords: historia, guide, voting keys, setup, Web App, Local Web App

 .. _basex-setup:

 ==========================================
-Using the Web App for Voting
+Using the Web App or Local Web App for Voting
 ==========================================

-Setting up Web App with your voting keys requires a basic understanding of how to use Historia GUI Wallet and a website.
+Setting up Web App or Local Web App with your voting keys requires a basic understanding of how to use Historia GUI Wallet and a website.

 https://historia.network/

 Before you begin
 ================

-This guide assumes you are setting up your voting keys on Web App.
+This guide assumes you are setting up your voting keys on Web App or Local Web App.
 This assumes that you have already setup your masternode or voting node previously.
 If you have not setup your masternode or voting node, please do that before you use this guide.

 Get Your Voting Private Key